The City of Waterloo's parking regulations are designed to keep you safe while effectively utilizing our on-street parking spaces.

 - At all other times, on-street parking is allowed for up to three consecutive hours, unless otherwise posted

-- Parking in the uptown core is allowed for either one or two hours - check the signs
+- Parking in the uptown core is allowed for one, two or three hours - check the signs

 - Parking on residential yards, illegally widened driveways and organic ground covers is prohibited and comes with a $75 fine

 - Parking on an apron and boulevard is prohibited (a boulevard is the portion of road between the curb and property lines abutting the roadway, and includes the apron)

 - Obstructing or blocking a sidewalk is prohibited

 - Vehicles may not overhang curbs at the end of the driveway

 - Parking within nine metres (29½ feet) of an intersection and 1½ metres (five feet) of a driveway is prohibited

 - In cul-de-sac circles, vehicles shall not park in a manner that would obstruct traffic.

 If you believe someone is violating any of these regulations and would like to file a complaint, please contact us online or by calling 519-747-8785.
 For after-hour calls or on weekends, call the Waterloo Regional Police Service at 519-653-7700 and ask for dispatch.
 They will send one of our by-law enforcement officers to investigate.